grygy/pv217-microservices-materials/04/README.md

 ## SmallRye Mutiny

-Since we will be using reactive approach it is a good thing to know something about Mutiny.
+Since we will be using a reactive approach, it is a good thing to know something about Mutiny.

 Mutiny is a reactive programming library for Java.
 It is based on Reactive Streams and MicroProfile Reactive Streams Operators.
-So when you see `Uni` or `Multi` in the code, it means that the method returns a reactive type and the method is asynchronous.
+So when you see `Uni` or `Multi` in the code, it means that the method returns a reactive type, and the method is asynchronous.

 **What are `Uni` and `Multi`?**